statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 b. reclamation of Hazardous Materials; and

 c. treatment of oily residues.   *2.
 If Yes (Y), indicate in the Ship Recycling Facility Plan the responsible personnel authorized to carry out the removal, with the certificate number or other relevant information. *3.
 If No (N), describe in the Ship Recycling Plan where the Hazardous Materials are to be processed/disposed. *4 These Hazardous Materials are specified in Appendices 1 and 2 and regulation 20 of the Convention.

 ### Appendix  6

 ####Form of Report of Planned Start of Ship Recycling

+Treedt in werking op een nader te bepalen tijdstip

 | --- | --- | --- |
 |:---|:---|:---|